Lincroft, New Jersey: Education

+Historic district

+Brookdale Farm is a 228 acre historic district encompassing the core part of the farm.
+It was added to the National Register of Historic Places on November 9, 2020, for its significance in agriculture, architecture and entertainment/recreation from 1786 to 1932.
+The district has 19 contributing buildings and one contributing site.

 Transportation

 New Jersey Transit offers local bus service on the 833 route.
 NJ Transit train service on the North Jersey Coast Line is available at the Red Bank station.

+Sports

+The Jersey Shore Breaks of The Basketball League (TBL) have played at Brookdale Community College since 2025.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Lincroft include: